 Of course.
 It’s true that there are cheaper alternatives.
 Asphalt and Bitumen will both cost around $20-40 per square metre.
 Pavers will cost around $40-80 per square metre.
 But these don’t have the longevity or durability that concrete provides.

 The customisation options are missing as well, and concrete has little to no maintenance due to its very nature.
-Over the long term, a concrete driveway represents the best value for money.
-A well maintained concrete driveway can last longer than 30 years, making it an excellent investment.
+Over the long term, this driveway represents the best value for money.
+A well maintained pathway can last longer than 30 years, making it an excellent investment.

 Another benefit is that concrete driveways are suitable under all weather conditions.
 This is especially relevant for cities such as Melbourne where it can get swelteringly hot in the summer.
 In contrast, this heat degrades and destroys other types of driveways such as asphalt.